New players pose additional threats to Jerusalem tensions

 COOLER HEADS?

+Israel’s decision to allow the Palestinians to remove the barriers late Sunday appeared to be aimed at easing tensions.

-Over the past 24 hours, both Israel and Hamas have signaled they want to cool things down.
+Earlier, both Israel and Hamas have signaled they want to cool things down.

 Late Saturday, rocket fire out of Gaza resumed, but at a much lower rate, with only four projectiles launched.
 Israel decided not to retaliate, and the rocket fire subsided.